codefresh-io/cli/docs/content/getting-started/_index.md

 Once you have an API key, create a new authentication context:<br> `codefresh auth create-context --api-key {API_KEY}`

+Please note, if you have an environment variable called 'CF_API_KEY', the API key in this environment variable will take precedence over the context configured for the CLI. <br />

 ## Getting Help
 To get help and usage instructions run `codefresh [COMMAND]--help`.<br />
 A help message will appear in the terminal.<br />